 nap because I had a 3-year-old running around.
 My toddler was jealous and going through his own transition into becoming a big brother.
 Things were chaotic.

 In spite of the long days, I thought I was doing so well.
 Breastfeeding was going well and my daughter was healthy, but lack of sleep caught up to me.
 My lack of patience with both children caught up to me.
 I look back at this time and see myself curled up in a ball crying on the floor.
 I had no help.
 I was alone.
-All I ever wanted in life was to be a mom.
-The universe laughed in my face.

 I had no idea that there was such thing as a “postpartum doula”.
 If I knew, I think I would have made the investment.